kusamanetwork/userguide/docs/start/dot-holders.md

 ### Claiming your KSM with a web3 enabled wallet (ie, metamask)

+**This section links out to an external third-party app.
+Please exercise caution if you choose to use a third-party app to make your claim!**

 If you have access to a web3 enabled wallet, you can use [this app](http://m.maiziqianbao.net/eth/mapping), created by community members, to claim your KSM.

 After inputting your Kusama address under "Mapping Account", click the "Map" button.